ng-learn-org/ng-learn-org.github.io/_posts/2013-11-26-AngularJS_Workshop_From_Zero_To_Ninja_Turtle_Jr.markdown

 So, we created a small workshop for them to follow on their own while traversing through different activities and lessons.
 We wanted to focus their attention on AngularJS and TDD practices.
 We did not want them to pay attention to Yeoman or Grunt.
-But having paid the price of switching from Javascript to CoffeeScript we decided to raise the bet "the only way to get better at something is through repition", right?
+But having paid the price of switching from Javascript to CoffeeScript we decided to raise the bet \"the only way to get better at something is through repition\", right?
 So we decided to write the workshop in Coffee.

 Today we publish our first part of our AngularJs Workshop - From Zero to Ninja Turtle Jr.